 Even though they announced the station, it was quite noisy in the train so we could hardly hear properly the announcement.

 Before the train pulled over to the Ruifang station, we hurried to the exit cause we need to hurry down as many people will tried to go up the train and you wont be able to alight in time.
+UPDATE INFORMATION ON HOW TO GO TO RUIFANG STATION FROM TAIPEI MAIN STATION: PLEASE ALSO VIEW MY TAIWAN TRIP 2014 ON MAKING MY WAY FROM TAIWAN MAIN STATION TO RUIFANG STATION AND TO SHIFEN STATION.
 NOTE TO READERS: AS THIS IS A POPULAR POST OF MY TAIWAN TRIP, PLEASE READ THE FOLLOWING NOTE.
 PLEASE ASK MY PERMISSION BEFORE YOU RE POST MY PHOTOS ON TO YOUR BLOG.
 THERE ARE SOME BLOGGERS WHO DID NOT ASK MY PERMISSION AND REPOST MY PHOTOS WITHOUT THE COURTESY OF LINKING BACK TO MY BLOG.
 THIS IS LIKE STEALING.
 PEOPLE, I HAVE SPEND MUCH TIME TAKING PHOTOS AND DOING HOMEWORK ON MY TRAVELLING INFORMATION AND KINDLY SHARE THESE INFORMATION TO ANYONE INTERESTED IN THEM.
 IF NEED I HAVE TO REPORT TO THE BLOGGING POLICE OR POST SCREEN SHOT OF YOUR BLOG TO SHOW YOUR BAD MANNERS OF STEALING MY PHOTOS.
 THE MOST DISGUSTING THING THEY DID WAS TO SCREEN SHOT MY PHOTO AND CORP OFF MY BLOG TITLE AND REPOST IN THEIR BLOG.